 PART 3: THE INTERCEPTOR PROJECT

 If you've haven't been to the Very Large Array near Magdalena, New Mexico, do yourself a favor and make the pilgrimage.
-Even if you aren't a science, space or technology buff and know nothing about radio astronomy, the Hydrogen Line, or astrophysics you'll undoubtedly stand and stare in awe of these magnificent human technological achievement invented to broaden man's knowledge of the Universe.
+Even if you aren't a science, space or technology buff and know nothing about radio astronomy or astrophysics, you'll undoubtedly stand and stare in awe of these magnificent human technological achievement invented to broaden man's knowledge of the Universe.

-But if you travel a hundred or so miles south of the VLA, you will find those who would think that as impressive as the VLA technology is, it's a huge waste of money because just north of Roswell in 1947, to them, first contact had already happened.
+But if you travel a hundred or so miles south of the VLA, you will find those who think that as impressive as the VLA technology is, it's a huge waste of money because just north of Roswell in 1947, first contact had already happened.

-Based on the memory of our sighting in Ohio (in 1964) and what I learned after talking to some of the key people in Roswell (I will expand on that later) the best place to look for definitive proof was not by aiming an array of huge antennas at the star-filled spot in the sky, betting it all on the one in a trillion year chance that you might be able to detect an infinitesimally weak signal from out of the distant and noisy cosmic ether.
+If first contact already happened in 1947, why look for definitive proof was not by aiming an array of huge antennas at the star-filled spot in the sky?
+Doing the math it seems that listening for E.T. to call is one in a trillion year chance, dependent on intercepting an infinitesimally weak signal from out of the distant and noisy cosmic ether.

-I deduced that if the Roswell legend was real, I would have exponentially better odds by listening to the communications of humans.
+If indeed the Roswell legend was real, I stands to reason one would have exponentially better odds by listening to the communications of humans.
 I know it sounds counterintuitive but if extraterrestrial beings were piloting craft through our skies, it was more likely (than not) someone was talking about it on a radio.

-My life such as it is, in the early 1980s I was a working student, paying for classes, rent, to my mother, buying gas for my car and thusly affording expensive multi-band radios wasn't exactly feasible.
+My life such as it was, in the early 1980s, was that of a working student.
+My main concerns were paying for classes, paying rent, to my mother, buying gas for my car.
+Despite my epiphany and my desire to scan the bands, affording expensive multi-band radios wasn't exactly a priority.

 As such my personal pet project was put on the back burner.
-Besides, I was a photography major and purchasing a decent 35mm camera and lenses and paying for film only resulted with more month at the end of my money.
+Besides, I was a photography major and purchasing a decent 35mm camera and lenses (and paying for film) resulted with more month at the end of my money.
 If it wasn't for my mom, I wouldn't have finished my education.
+God bless her!

 I got a job at a local department store selling cameras and electronics.
 I was personable, knowledgeable and a good salesman.
 My salary paid the bills, but there were other bonuses as well.
 After a year I was eligible for a 15 percent employee discount.
 Better photographic gear was my first priority but obtaining the radio gear was always in the back of my mind.

-Since the divorce (and the child support payments to my mother were meager) I still had two minor bothers living at home) my ever creative mother came up with ideas to stretch our limited dollars.
+Since my mom's divorce from my father and with child support payments to my mother being meager, times were tough.
+At that time still had three minor bothers living at home plus myself.
+My ever creative mother came up with ideas to stretch our limited dollars.

-By going to the college library and thumbing through the Amateur Radio Relay League annual publication, I would find the technical knowledge I needed to get them in working shape, another skill that would serve me well in the future.
+By going to the college library and thumbing through the various Amateur Radio Relay League publications, I would find the technical knowledge I needed to get the cast-off radio gear in working shape.
+That was another skill that would save me money and serve me well into the future.

 More disposable income meant more gear.
-Soon I had graduated from vintage department store radios made by Westinghouse and Sears, to actual high-tech multi-channel scanning receivers coupled to sensitive antenna systems mounted on the roof of our small home.
+Soon I had graduated from vintage department store radios made by Westinghouse and Sears, to actual high-tech multi-channel scanning receivers coupled to professionally designed sensitive antenna systems.
+I started building radio monitoring shacks but they never lasted long.

 We moved often.
 Sometimes we couldn't make rent and would get kicked out by the landlord but sometimes this would turn out to be a good thing.